focus2000/sql_retail_sales_project/README.md

     GROUP BY 1,2;

--- 8 write a SQL to find the top 5 customers based on the highest total sale
+ **8 write a SQL to find the top 5 customers based on the highest total sale.**

     SELECT